2024

 Gender Differences among Criminal Justice-Involved Persons Living with HIV Interested in Extended-Release Naltrexone Treatment

 Biondi BE, Frank CA, Forray A, Springer SA.
 Gender Differences among Criminal Justice-Involved Persons Living with HIV Interested in Extended-Release Naltrexone Treatment.
-Substance Abuse 2021, 42: 905-911.
+Substance Use & Addiction Journal 2021, 42: 905-911.
 PMID: 33750285, PMCID: PMC8455717, DOI: 10.1080/08897077.2021.1900984.Peer-Reviewed Original ResearchConceptsSubstance use disordersOpioid use disorderMedication treatmentUse disordersAlcohol use disorderMental health severityXR-NTXAntiretroviral therapyDouble-blind placebo-controlled trialExtended-release naltrexone treatmentExtended-release naltrexonePlacebo-controlled trialCriminal justice-involved personsHealth severityGender differencesCocaine use disorderDrug use severityJustice-involved personsClinical characteristicsART adherenceNaltrexone treatmentTreatment outcomesHigh prevalenceCocaine useHIVCommentary on Murphy et al.: What will it take to prescribe extended‐release naltrexone to treat alcohol use disorder?

 Springer SA.
 Commentary on Murphy et al.: What will it take to prescribe extended‐release naltrexone to treat alcohol use disorder?
 Addiction 2021, 117: 282-283.
 PMID: 34549844, DOI: 10.1111/add.15668.Peer-Reviewed Original ResearchLong-acting buprenorphine vs. naltrexone opioid treatments in CJS-involved adults (EXIT-CJS)